jakubignaciuksoftwarehut/appwrite-test/appwrite/README.md

 This will ask you to log in to appwrite instance.
 Make sure to read the description in the script file and information on the screen before you run it!

-Important: For deploying he functions, the endpoint and api key has to be provided.
+Important: For deploying the functions, the endpoint and api key has to be provided.
 Again, read the comments in the script.

 ### Develop with local appwrite instance, option 2: Don't commit appwrite.json, use other 'base' file to create appwrite.json for each developer.